 TBI's security program is an ongoing process that includes development and enforcement of regulations and procedures to provide a reasonable level of security for property, information, and personal safety of individuals.
 TBI encourages all individuals to practice personal safety awareness.

-Entering students are provided a security orientation.
-Additionally, TBI will host security awareness seminars during the 2013-2024 year.
+TBI will host security awareness seminars during the 2024-2025 year.

 VII.
 Building Security